Samuel Farr (architect): Akaroa

 Farr and Pavitt's intention was of getting married as soon as possible after landing.
 However, there was no official available to perform the ceremony, and they did not have rings.
 Farr made his own ring from a half-sovereign, and shortly afterwards the local magistrate, John Watson, was appointed Registrar of Births, Deaths and Marriages.
 On 15 June 1850, the ceremony was performed, and this was the first marriage celebrated in the Canterbury region.
 Farr subsequently received commissions to make six similar rings.

 Farr was impressed with the scenery around Akaroa:

 The panoramic bird's eye view we had of the luxuriant and romantic country almost baffles description...
 Over the bay, the water without a ripple mirrored the forest covered mountains with their soft purple tints.
 A scene so exquisite and fascinating could never pall.
 We were charmed with all we saw: the vegetation in its primeval beauty: almighty giants of the forest overshadowing dainty ferns and delicate mosses; rippling streamlets winding in sweet cadence amid the forest trees...

-About the time of his arrival the first English flourmill in Canterbury was erected in Akaroa's Grehan Valley.
+About the time of his arrival the first English flour mill in Canterbury was erected in Akaroa's Grehan Valley.
 Charles Haylock, who had also come out on The Monarch with his wife and his four sons, cut the timber for the building and machinery, and formed a water race and an 18-feet overshot wheel.
 The cog-wheels, which were made of wood, being incorrectly geared, were crushed at the first trial.
 Farr, having studied the theory of cog-wheels, volunteered his assistance, and re-constructed the wheels, with the result that within three weeks the mill was smoothly working.
 Farr next made a miniature working model of a saw mill, and subsequently, in partnership with the family of his wife, erected sawmills at Robinsons Bay, Barrys Bay, the Head of the Bay, and Duvauchelle.

 Farr also followed his profession as an architect, and designed the original St Peter's Church, Akaroa's first church.
 It was built in 1852 in replaced in 1863, when it had become too small.
 Much later, in 1898, he designed the Akaroa Monument, an obelisque that stands at Greens Point where British Sovereignty was first demonstrated to French settlers on 11 August 1840 by raising a British flag.
 The first Sunday School in Canterbury was held on 30 June 1850, and was started by Farr with five scholars.

 A residential building in Akaroa, Blythcliffe, is presumed to have been designed by Farr for Augustus White based on drawings prepared by the Australian architect John Verge.
 Built in 1857, it was "the grandest house of its day in Akaroa".
 Originally registered as Category II in 1983, its classification was later changed to Category I.